omgnetwork/omgnetwork.github.io/docs/watcher/manage-vps.md

 #### 8.4 Restore Iptables

-`iptables-restore` is used to restore IP Tables from data specified on STDIN or in file.
+`iptables-restore` is used to restore IP Tables from data specified on STDIN or in a file.
 The command should be used as follows:

 ```
 sudo iptables-restore < /etc/iptables/rules.v4